-Founded in 1964, Choice: Current Reviews for Academic Libraries is a publication of the Association of College and Research Libraries, a division of the American Library Association.
+Founded in 1964, Choice: Current Reviews for Academic Libraries and Choice Reviews are publications of the Association of College and Research Libraries, a division of the American Library Association.
 Choice’s primary mission is to assist librarians who build collections at the undergraduate level by providing concise, critical reviews of current scholarly books and electronic resources.
-In addition, Choice serves faculty and students selecting resources that support work in the classroom.
+In addition, Choice publications serve faculty and students selecting resources that support work in the classroom.

-Choice publishes approximately 7,000 reviews annually in print formats (the magazine and Choice Reviews on Cards) and online (Choice Reviews Online).
-Because most titles are reviewed within six months of their publication, Choice usually provides the first scholarly, post-publication commentary on academic resources.
+Choice publishes approximately 7,000 reviews annually in print formats (the magazine and Choice Reviews on Cards) and online (Choice Reviews).
+Because most titles are reviewed within six months of their publication, Choice publications usually provide the first scholarly, post-publication commentary on academic resources.

 Choice reviewers are primarily teaching faculty from institutions across the United States and Canada, selected for their subject expertise, active involvement with undergraduate students and curricula, diverse viewpoints and backgrounds, and sensitivity to scholarly trends.
 Academic librarians, many of whom are subject specialists with advanced degrees, review most reference materials and many Web sites.